terror/usernames/README.md

 ## usernames

-a list of the most likely potential inactive usernames on github that possess a `rare` username.
+A list of potential inactive accounts on github that possess a `rare` username.

 As per GitHub's official Name Squatting Policy: